Gandalf0803/CoreNetwork/README.md

   }
 ```
 ## Usage
-Now, We can create file Repository in your module.
+Now, You can create files Repository in your module.
 Declared both instance ApiService REST and SOAP API.
 Differences: testApiXml need by inject with named is "Xml"(We have definition it in the DI file).
 And testApiJson is by inject default
 ``` kotlin